PetarUrdjanov/Face-Emotion-Detection/README.md

 ![confusion_matrix_fer2013](folder/confusion_matrix_fer2013.png)

-Additionally we compare the metrics for the two models and got the chart below.
+Additionally we compared the metrics for the two models and got the chart below.

 **Metrics comparison on the FER2013 dataset**